niolabs/docs/nio_cli.rst

     username = User
     password = User

-    [nio-instance]
+    [nio]
     username = Admin
     password = Admin

-**nio-instance** exposes a number of sub-commands to perform various tasks.
+**nio** exposes a number of sub-commands to perform various tasks.
 Each, and its syntax, is represented by one of the following subsections.

 list (ls)
 ~~~~~~~~~